johndowns/sandbox/sandbox/gamedev/unity/azure-mobile-apps-unity.md

 ## Unity 2018.1 and SSL support

 Due to a Unity 2018.1 limitation (fixed in 2018.2), HTTPS requests using the standard .NET networking stack (i.e. not using UnityWebRequest) will fail.
-To workaround this, you will need to use the **http** version of the Mobile Apps endpoint instead of **https**.  **This means your data will not be encrypted to and from the server.**  Here's an example: `http://mymobileapp.azurewebsites.net/`
+To workaround this, you will need to use the **http** version of the Mobile Apps endpoint instead of **https**.  **This means your data will not be encrypted to and from the server.**  Here's an example: `http://mymobileapp.azurewebsites.net/`.
+We highly recommend upgrading your project to Unity 2018.2 if possible.

 ## Try the Sample